open-amt-cloud-toolkit/mps/docs/General/manageDevice.md

 4\.
 Click the devices tab from the menu on the left, or click *Connected* in the default homepage.

->**Note:** If the activated device is not listed or seen, restart the AMT device.
+>**Note:** If the activated device is not listed or if it is listed as unconnected, unplug the power of the AMT device and boot the machine.
 After succesfully restarting, refresh the WebUI to see if the *Status* changes to *Connected* and turns green.

 [![mps](../assets/images/MPS_ConnectedDevice.png)](../assets/images/MPS_ConnectedDevice.png)